-At any time up to three (3) Days before the Formal Conduct Procedure is scheduled, the Director of Student Conduct or designee may offer or accept an Informal Resolution for any violation(s) under this Code.
+At any time up to three (3) Days before the Hearing Panel is scheduled, the Director of Student Conduct or designee may offer or accept a Mutual Resolution for any violation(s) under this Code.
 The scheduling of hearings may be delayed at the discretion of the Director of Student Conduct during times of heavy case loads, if the charge(s) occurs close to the end of an academic semester or term, in the event of the reasonable need of either party for additional time to gather information for the hearing, or upon request of the Complainant or Respondent due to extenuating circumstances.
+In the case of alleged Sexual Misconduct, Relationship Violence, and Stalking under Chapter 8 of this Code, the hearing may be delayed at the discretion of the Director of Student Conduct, after consultation with the Title IX Coordinator.

-Section V. Hearing Panels
+Section VI.
+Hearing Panels

 - a.
-Hearing Panels for cases of alleged conduct violations under this Code will be composed of three panel members from the Student Judicial Board, except as noted in this Chapter 6, Section V(c).
+Hearing Panels for cases of alleged conduct violations under this Code will be composed of three voting panel members from the Student Judicial Board, except as noted in this Chapter 6, Section VI(c).
 Hearing Panel members shall hold office in accordance with applicable University policy. - b.
 A Hearing Panel member who has a conflict with, bias about, or interest in the case should recuse himself or herself.
 If a Hearing Panel member with a conflict fails to recuse himself or herself, the Director of Student Conduct or designee shall make the decision about whether to remove that person from the Hearing Panel. - c.
-In lieu of a panel of Students from the Student Judicial Board, an Administrative Hearing Panel may be convened by the Director of Student Conduct to hear cases of alleged conduct violations when: - 1.
-The Director of Student Conduct concludes that the case arises at a time when Student panel members are unavailable (for example, during holidays, semester breaks, or the summer months); - 2.
-There is clear and convincing evidence that the Respondent may not receive a fair hearing from the Student Judicial Board: - 3.
-A backlog of cases has developed, and Administrative Hearing panels in addition to Student Judicial Board panels are necessary to assure prompt resolution of cases;
+In lieu of a panel of Students from the Student Judicial Board, an Administrative Hearing Panel may be convened by the Director of Student Conduct to hear cases of alleged conduct violations when:

-- 4. A case addressing Sexual Misconduct is conducted under Chapter 8 of this Code, in which case a Sexual Misconduct Hearing Panel shall be convened;
+- 1. The Director of Student Conduct concludes that the case arises at a time when Student panel members are unavailable (for example, during holidays, semester breaks, or the summer months); - 2.
+There is clear and convincing evidence that the Respondent may not receive a fair hearing from the Student Judicial Board; - 3.
+A backlog of cases has developed, and Administrative Hearing panels in addition to Student Judicial Board panels are necessary to assure prompt resolution of cases; - 4.
+A case addressing Sexual Misconduct, Relationship Violence, and/or Stalking is conducted under Chapter 8 of this Code, in which case a Sexual Misconduct, Relationship Violence, and/or Stalking Hearing Panel shall be convened; or - 5.
+There is any other circumstance in which the Dean of Students or the Director of Student Conduct deems such a panel to be appropriate.